manikanth02/rd-namaste-react-notes/Chapter 02 - Igniting our App/Theory/IgnitingOurAppTheory.md

 ## Q How does `Webpack convert code for different browsers`?
 A: `Webpack` doesn't directly convert code for various browsers, but it works with tools like Babel. `Babel`, integrated into the Webpack setup, transforms modern JavaScript into versions that older browsers can understand.
 Webpack's configuration instructs it to use a "loader" for Babel, which processes JavaScript files through Babel's transformations based on defined rules.
 The resulting code, now compatible with different browsers, is bundled by Webpack and ready for deployment.
 This approach ensures wider browser compatibility by making modern code usable for users with varying browser versions.

+## Q. Should babel convert into two files i.e modern javascript(ES6+) and old javascript(ES5) ?
+A:Webpack does not store both modern and old JavaScript versions separately.
+Instead, it transforms modern JavaScript code into a single version that works across all browsers based on the rules set in Babel’s configuration.

+Here’s how it works:

+- Babel Transpilation: Webpack uses Babel (via the Babel loader) to convert modern JavaScript (ES6+) into an older version (like ES5) that most browsers understand.
+- Single Bundled Output: Webpack then bundles this transpiled code into a single output file.
+This means all browsers get the same transformed code, regardless of whether they support modern JavaScript or not.
+- Optional Modern/Legacy Builds: If you want to serve both modern and legacy JavaScript, you’d need an advanced setup, like using webpack’s "differential serving" with Babel’s targets option and multiple bundles.
+- So, by default, Webpack does not store both versions but rather transforms code into a universally compatible format.

 ## Q What is `Babel`?
 A: `Babel` is a widely used open-source JavaScript compiler.
 Its primary purpose is to transform modern JavaScript code, which might use the latest language features and syntax (ES6+, ES7, etc.), into an older version that is compatible with older browsers and environments that don't support those newer features.